monadosquito/runner/README.md

 ## Hints

+- A currently selected track is marked with the `*` character to the right of it.
 - A number after the `HP` label is remaining character hit points.
 - A number after the `SCORE` label is a current racing score.
 - To continue a loaded racing progress, toggle the pause mode in the `Main`